 French Fries: Sound kind of weird?
 The Canadian dish, Poutine …french fries, cheese, and gravy.

-Give this a try and let me know what you think with a comment.
+Give this brown gravy recipe a try and let me know what you think with a comment.

 Ingredients